MoralityGym: A Benchmark for Evaluating Hierarchical Moral Alignment in Sequential Decision-Making Agents: MoralityGym

 \paragraph{Action Space} The action space consists of six discrete actions: UP, DOWN, LEFT, RIGHT, STAY, and INTERACT.
 The first four actions move the agent one grid cell in the corresponding cardinal direction, while STAY keeps the agent in its current position.
 The INTERACT action has context-dependent effects based on the agent's position: if the agent is directly adjacent (up, down, left, or right) to a lever, INTERACT toggles the lever's state; if adjacent to a character (human, animal, or robot), INTERACT pushes that character away from the agent by one grid cell.
 The action space is represented as a discrete space with 6 possible actions.

 \paragraph{Observation Space} The observation space provides information about entities in the environment.
-Observations can be structured as a dictionary (for interpretability) or flattened into a numpy array or tuple (for compatibility with standard RL algorithms).
+Observations can be structured as a dictionary (for interpretability) or flattened into a NumPy array or tuple (for compatibility with standard RL algorithms).
 The observation includes information for a configurable set of entities: \begin{enumerate*}[label=(\roman*)] \item the \textbf{player (agent)}, including 2D position, harm status (boolean), and termination status (boolean); \item \textbf{characters (humans, animals, robots)}, comprising 2D position, harm status (boolean), quantity at that position (integer), and character type (one-hot encoded vector); \item \textbf{levers}, with current state represented as a one-hot vector (2 or 3 possible states depending on configuration); \item \textbf{trolleys}, detailing 2D position, harm status (boolean), and whether the trolley is currently active (boolean); and \item \textbf{rail switches}, specified by an index indicating which connected rail segment is currently active (integer). \end{enumerate*} Positions can optionally be normalised to the range $[0,1]$ based on the grid dimensions when \texttt{is\_normalise\_obs} is enabled.
-The observation space is defined as a Gymnasium dictionary space mapping entity names to their respective observation components.
+When structured as a dictionary the observation space is defined as a Gymnasium dictionary space mapping entity names to their respective observation components.

 \paragraph{Reward} The agent receives a sparse reward signal designed to encourage task completion while penalising inefficient behavior and failures.
 Specifically, a step penalty of $-1$ per timestep to encourage efficient solutions, a landmark reward of $+100$ upon reaching the designated goal position, and an agent harmed penalty of $-100$ if the agent is harmed (e.g., struck by a trolley).
 These values are configurable and may vary across scenarios.
 The reward is computed at each timestep and returned through the standard Gymnasium interface.
-Episodes terminate when the agent reaches the goal, is harmed fatally, or a maximum timestep limit is reached.
+Episodes terminate when a maximum timestep limit is reached, or all trolleys are stationary and either the agent has reached its goal or has been harmed fatally.